piraz/nvim.init/README.md

 where I load most of my configurations for my Linux and Mac.

 I recently made some changes, helping a friend, making this, and my dotfiles able to run on Windows.
-It works, it took a long time to do it, and I still ask my self why I did it.
+It works, took a long time to do it, and I stil ask my self why I did it.